GastroGusto/GastroGusto-App/README.md

 # GastroGusto
+## Brought to you by Pedro Paulos and Emily Stevenson

 This our second Ironhack project, an app that allows you to review your favourite Michelin Star Restaurants.
 We have access to a *HUGE* database for all current restaurants included in the Michelin Guide.